 Colonoscopy is currently the most accurate way of detecting and the only means of removing polyps from the bowel.
 If polyps are left untreated, a significant percentage of these will eventually develop into bowel cancer.

-Most polyps can be safely removed during a colonoscopy to help prevent bowel cancer.
+Most polyps can be safely removed during a colonoscopy to help prevent the cancer.

 Take advantage of the free National Bowel Cancer Screening Program, which is currently in place for screening all Australian citizens aged 50, 55 and 65 without symptoms with FOBT (faecal occult blood test).

 Ask Direct Endoscopy staff for details of how you can take steps to prevent bowel cancer or book a colonoscopy as a preventative measure.